 The California Department of Food and Agriculture's (CDFA) Office of Pesticide Consultation and Analysis (OPCA) is now accepting applications for the Biologically Integrated Farming Systems (BIFS) Program.
 Funding for this solicitation comes from OPCA's allocation of the pesticide mill assessment.
 For the current request for proposals (RFP), CDFA will award up to \$1 million, and applicants may request the full amount.
 This program develops projects that demonstrate, refine, and outreach innovative, biologically integrated farming systems that reduce chemical pesticide inputs.
-This RFP has four priority areas (see Project Priorities below).
+For this RFP, we have identified five priority areas (see Project Priorities below).